cppimmo/DCS-EFM-ImGui/README.md

 ![Add Workloads](Images/Workloads.png)

 The FmGui source files use the ImGui, ImPlot (optionally), and MinHook libraries.
-The required libraries are supplied as submodules of this repository, but you may wish to retrieve them directly.
+The required libraries are supplied as submodules of this repository, but you may also wish to retrieve them directly.
 You may find ImGui v1.87 [here](https://github.com/ocornut/imgui/releases/tag/v1.87) ImPlot v0.13 [here](t/implot/releases/tag/v0.13), and you can find MinHook v1.3.3 [here](https://github.com/TsudaKageyu/minhook/releases/tag/v1.3.3).

 ### 1.1 Setting Up ImGui <a name="imgui"></a>